benie254/U-Gram/README.md

-# U-Gram
+# Ur-Gram

 An Instagram-like image gallery app, generated with [Python](https://www.python.org/) version 3.8.13 for [Django](https://www.djangoproject.com/) version 4.0.5

-# U-Gram
+# Ur-Gram
 #### This repo creates an Instagram-ui-inspired app with user functionalities to sign in, upload photos, see user/other profiles, follow other users & see their photos, like photos & drop comments.
 ## Author
 [Benson Langat](https://github.com/benie254)

 ## Description

-If you have used Instagram, you will find U-Gram quite similar in appearance and in most functionalities.
-The U-Gram app displays photos posted by different users at different times.
+If you have used Instagram, you will find Ur-Gram quite similar in appearance and in most functionalities.
+The Ur-Gram app displays photos posted by different users at different times.
 Users can click on images to expand its view in an image details page.
 Users can also views the images they have posted, in the user account profile.
 On top of these, is a functionality to copy an image's link and share in across social platforms, a search functionality, and options to comment and/or like photos.
 >The app supports `CRUD` functionalities to Create, Read, Update, and Delete images and their content/details.